nus-cs2113-AY2122S2/tp/docs/team/alanlowzies.md

 # Project Portfolio Page of Alan Low (alanlowzies)

 ## Overview
-This page showcases my contributions to the development of WerkIt!, a team project (tP) in the CS2113T Software Engineering & Object-Oriented Programming module offered by the School of Computing, National University of Singapore.
+This page showcases my contributions to the development of WerkIt!, an application that I have co-developed with my peers as part of a team project (tP) in the CS2113T Software Engineering & Object-Oriented Programming module offered by the School of Computing, National University of Singapore.

 ### About the Project
 WerkIt! is a command line interface (CLI) application written in Java that allows users to create a weekly workout